mavera12/EHR/Demographics-for-Other-Areas.md

 These are incomplete partial examples for illustration purposes.

+If running Synthea for non-US locations, patient records may still require post-processing to clean up the listed country (`US` will still appear) and postal codes within addresses.

 ### United Kingdom
 Districting and addresses in the United Kingdom differ from the United States.
-Here, the County is entered in the `STNAME` column and the District is entered in the `CTYNAME`.
+In this example, the County is entered in the `STNAME` column and the District is entered in the `CTYNAME`.

 ```csv
 ,COUNTY,NAME,STNAME,POPESTIMATE2015,CTYNAME,TOT_POP,TOT_MALE,TOT_FEMALE,WHITE,HISPANIC,BLACK,ASIAN,NATIVE,OTHER,1,2,3,4,5,6,7,8,9,10,11,12,13,14,15,16,17,18,00..10,10..15,15..25,25..35,35..50,50..75,75..100,100..150,150..200,200..999,LESS_THAN_HS,HS_DEGREE,SOME_COLLEGE,BS_DEGREE
 1,1,Shrewsbury,Shropshire,2620,West Midlands,486300,0.489,0.511,0.985,0,0.001,0.004,0,0,0.063,0.063,0.063,0.052,0.052,0.052,0.052,0.052,0.076,0.076,0.076,0.076,0.076,0.035,0.035,0.035,0.035,0.035,0.133333333,0.133333333,0.133333333,0.147225,0.147225,0.147225,0.147225,0.1,0.01,0.001,0.18,0.387,22.35,22.35
 ```

 ### Netherlands